Updated on 04/10/2022

 At the center of the solicitation strategy: a better customer experience

 Attracting and retaining customers in an ultra-competitive business environment is no small feat, but companies that ignore the importance of providing an effective and fluid customer experience may end up losing ground to the competition.
 In this context, a careful and well-structured solicitation strategy can also play a very important role in customer retention.

-According to Zendesk’s 2020 Customer Experience Trends Report, 52% of end consumers say they need to “commit” to continue buying from the brands to which they are loyal.
+According to the Zendesk Customer Experience Trends Report, many of end consumers each year say they need to “commit” to continue buying from the brands to which they are loyal.
 This means that a customer experience that doesn’t live up to expectations can have dramatic results on the brand’s reputation and result in a disaffection that is hard to recover.
 In addition, the switch phenomenon, which sees the transition from one supplier to another, is made increasingly easy and immediate by the familiarity with which people now juggle effortlessly through a purchase path crowded with physical and virtual touchpoints.
-That’s why it’s not surprising to see the statistical evidence from Zendesk, according to which 50% of respondents would only need a “bad experience” to switch to a competitor.
-This figure increases up to 80% if this bad experience has been especially impactful (zendesk.com).
+That’s why it’s not surprising to see the statistical evidence from Zendesk, according to which half respondents would only need a “bad experience” to switch to a competitor.

 Among the reasons that can compromise, break, or even irreparably damage the attitude of a loyal customer are the increase in prices and taxes, the lack of recognition in the brand identity of the company, and even physiological dynamics of the competition.
 So far, these are general causes that can be applied transversally to any sector, B2B or B2C.
 However, if we talk about non-payment and dunning, it can happen that a user who has found himself in the condition of “bad payer” for an extended period will probably change companies in any case.